kanso/session/README.md

 This module contains functions related to session management.
 Logging in, logging out and checking the current state of a user's session.

+Functions in this module follow the node.js callback style.
+The first argument is an error object (if one occurred), the following arguments are the results fo the operation.
+The callback is always the last argument to a function.

 ### Events